Queer Playwriting Award Showcase

 Book tickets

-Join us for a unique night of fresh excerpts from our top 4 finalists:
+Join us for a unique night at the theatre, and hear new queer writing from our 2025 finalists

 Website Facebook Instagram Twitter Video